- Hepatitis A is a viral liver disease that can cause mild to severe illness.

 In developed countries with good sanitary and hygienic conditions, infection rates are low.
 Disease may occur among adolescents and adults in high-risk groups, such as injecting-drug users, men who have sex with men, people travelling to areas of high endemicity, and in isolated populations such as closed religious communities.

-The hepatitis A virus is transmitted primarily by the faecal-oral route.
-This is when an uninfected person ingests food or water that has been contaminated with the faeces of an infected person.
+The hepatitis A virus is transmitted primarily by the faecal-oral route; that is when an uninfected person ingests food or water that has been contaminated with the faeces of an infected person.
 Waterborne outbreaks, though infrequent, are usually associated with sewage-contaminated or inadequately treated water.

 The virus can also be transmitted through close physical contact with an infectious person, although casual contact among people does not spread the virus.